fafalios/LDaQ/README.md

 - transformBGP: Algorithm for transforming a Linked Data-answerable BGP a SPARQL-LD query
 - transformQuery: Algorithm for transforming a LDaQ to a SPARQL-LD query
 - getPattern: Method for getting the pattern of a SPARQL query (variables are replaced by [V], URIs by [U], literals by [L], etc.)
+- estimate: Algorithm for estimating the execution cost of a LDaQ

 The file "Patterns of LDaQ and non-LDaQ.zip" contains the results of a pattern-based analysis of a large dataset of SPARQL queries (more in README.txt which is inside the zip file).